-Things like walking the dog, taking out the garbage, or getting eight hours of sleep per night might seem impossible.
-By learning more about causes and treatments for chronic pain, you can minimize your symptoms and learn how to lead a fuller, more active life.
+If you or a loved one is suffering from chronic pain, it may seem impossible at times to do basic everyday tasks, such as walking the dog or even getting a full night’s sleep.
+By learning more about causes and treatments for chronic pain, you can minimize your symptoms and learn how to lead a better quality of life.

-Our guide to living with chronic pain keeps growing.
-Bookmark this page to gain access to new resources that will help you to manage your condition.
+Our guide to living with chronic pain is continually growing, so be sure to bookmark this page to gain access to new resources that will help you manage your condition.

 Arthritis can wreak havoc on the joints of the wrist, hand, and fingers.
 If you suffer from arthritis in your hands, chances are you have difficulty doing simple, everyday things like brushing your teeth, typing up an email, or opening a jar.